 It is essential to be professional if you want to be successful, but what does “being a professional” mean?
 It could mean dressing the part at work, or it could mean performing well at your job.
 It could also mean attaining professional degrees or other certifications.
 Professionalism includes all of these things and even more.

-At Nebraska Law we think Professionalism is important enough that it has been incorporated into the first-year curriculum through Foundational Legal Skills: Research, Writing and Professionalism.
-Starting in the fall of 2012, with the class of 2015, all first-year students will be introduced to different facets of professionalism in a series of lectures that will challenge them to consider how they personally define professionalism.
+At Nebraska Law we think Professionalism is important enough that it has been incorporated into the first-year curriculum through Legal Analysis, Writing and Research.
+All first-year students will be introduced to different facets of professionalism in a series of lectures that will challenge them to consider how they personally define professionalism.

 The information shared on the tabs below represents only a few of the aspects of professionalism – those that often show up on our frequently asked questions list.
-The information is by no means comprehensive which is why the CSO Office is open to and welcomes your questions.
-Feel free to stop in or e-mail email@example.com to set up an appointment.
+The information is by no means comprehensive which is why the CDO is open to and welcomes your questions.
+Feel free to stop in or email@example.com to set up an appointment.

 Networking opportunities abound outside the law college as well.
 Consider attending all or part of the Nebraska State Bar Association Annual Meeting.
 What about joining a Young Professionals Group or an affinity bar association like the Midlands Bar or the Nebraska Women’s Bar Association?
 Simply being active in the community with a non-profit organization of your choice can lead to many exciting opportunities.